PabloBotin/IndependentStudy/mkdocs/docs/sections/governing_equations.md

 - **Numerical diffusion**: Some schemes may over-smooth the solution.
 - **Pressure-velocity consistency**: Ensuring that the discrete velocity field remains divergence-free is essential.

 These difficulties make it clear that choosing the right numerical approach is essential.
 All the mentioned factors will define the **stability and accuracy** of the solver.
-In the next chapter, we’ll look at how to turn the continuous equations into a form that we can solve cell by cell, a process called discretization.
+In the next chapter, we’ll look at how to turn the continuous equations into a form that we can solve cell by cell, a process called **discretization**.